infinilabs/crawler/README.md

 ## Building Gopa ##

-Mac/Linux: Run `chmod a+x build.sh &./build.sh` to build the Gopa
+Mac/Linux: Run `make build` to build the Gopa

-Windows: Run `build.bat` to build the Gopa
+Windows: Check out `Makefile` to build the Gopa

 ## Download ##